stnuessl/tq/README.md

 ## Usage

 This section describes the basic usage of tq.
+However, not all commands are listed here, so you should always have a look at the built in __--help__ command which is also described in the following.

 ### Get help